c0pperdragon/C64-Video-Enhancement/README.md

 ### Adapter board

 * Remove the VIC-II and put the adapter board into the socket.
+The correct orientation for the adapter is such that the ribbon cable either extends to the right or to the top (depending on your main board).
 On some main boards, this could require to either relocate some passives or to insert an additional IC-socket to rise the adapter above these passives.
 * Put the VIC-II into the adapter.
 Make sure to put it in the original orientation.
 * I have found that some boards have such a low-quality IC socket that it will not hold the adapter board tightly enough.
 If this is the case, you should replace it with a precision IC socket.